hugoroy/blog/a-small-lesson-about-patent-fud.md

 Management (DRM) on the Web:
 [http://www.defectivebydesign.org/no-drm-in-html5](defectivebydesign.org/no-drm-in-html5)).

 Make no mistake.
-These are concordant, and very important changes.
+These are concordant, and very important attacks.
 They will deeply change the Web if they succeed.
 Microsoft, Apple, Netflix and others want to control who can publish videos (though patents) and who can watch videos (through DRM).